Samuel E. Reynolds

 - April 2025 – Present

-- Developed and reviewed mathematics prompts for training
+- Developed and reviewed mathematical reasoning tasks for training

 Computational